 Alternative 2.
 Allow for transit through the Oculina Bank HAPC.
-When transiting the Oculina Bank, gear must be stowed in accordance with CFR Section 622.35 (i)(2).
+When transiting the Oculina Bank, gear must be stowed in accordance with CFR Section 622.183(a)(1)(ii).
 Vessels must maintain a minimum speed of 5 knots while in transit through the Oculina HAPC.
 In the event minimal speed is not sustainable, vessel must communicate to appropriate contact.

-Alternative 3.
+Preferred Alternative 3.
 Allow for transit through the Oculina Bank HAPC with possession of rock shrimp on board.
-When transiting through the Oculina Bank HAPC vessels must maintain a speed of not less than 6 knots, determined by ping rate that is acceptable by law enforcement (i.e. 5 minutes), with gear appropriately stowed (stowed is defined as doors and nets out of water).
-The transit provision includes a call-in specification in case of mechanical failure or emergency.
+When transiting through the HAPC, vessels must maintain a minimum speed of not less than 5 knots, determined by a ping rage acceptable by law enforcement (i.e.